-- Basic understanding of how individual food components contribute to the overall quality of foods during processing and storage. - An understanding of the chemical changes that takes place with food components during processing and storage and their effects on sensory and nutritional quality, functional properties, and safety of foods. - Familiarizing the student with common analytical and experimental methods used in the study of the food components, food safety and food control. - The basis of food chemistry-related issues in food safety, regulation and current events.
+- To develop an understanding of how individual food components contributes to the overall quality of foods during processing and storage. - To provide an understanding of the chemical changes that takes place with food components during processing and storage and their effects on sensory and nutritional quality, functional properties, and safety of foods. - To familiarize the student with common analytical and experimental methods used in the study of the food components, food safety and food control. - To examine the basis of food chemistry-related issues in food safety, regulation and current events.